w3c/wg-effectiveness/process.md

 * Scope of work
 * Criteria for success
 * Group expected duration
 * List of group deliverables and timelines.
-If these are Recommendation Track documents (specifications) these items should be included:
+If these are Recommendation Track documents (specifications) these items should be included (check [Charter Deliverable Terms](#charter-deliverable-terms) for terms to use for deliverables within Charters):
   * Title
   * Stable URL
   * Publication date.